damorita/Udacity_Data_Engineer_Nanodegree/Data Pipelines Airflow/Project/README.md

 ## Prerequisites

-Tables must be created in Redshift before executing the DAG workflow.
+All tables must be created, and running in Redshift before executing the DAG workflow.
 The create tables statements can be found in:

 `create_tables.sql`